Who are the students?

 It’s important, of course, that we never publicly share confidential information or never cross professional boundaries.

-There are resources available if you are concerned about a student’s well-being or if a student is in crisis or needs assistance or has experienced an incident of bias or hate.
-In an emergency, call campus security at 336/278-5555 to figure out where you might direct the student.
+There are resources available if you are concerned about a student’s well-being or if a student is in distress or needs learning assistance or counseling or has experienced an incident of bias or hate.
+In an emergency when a student is in crisis, call campus security at 336/278-5555 to figure out where you might direct the student.
 Academic Advising (or e-warning) can be a good starting place for academic concerns.

 Don’t forget to facilitate the students getting to know one another!